vladzinca/lip-link/BACKLOG.md

    - [+] Create unit tests.
    - [*] Add a pip list or pip freeze in the README file.
    - [*] Remove pre-commit from requirements after you are done.
+   - [!]
+Set the Power & battery of your Windows machine to default.